GideonWitchel/lasa-office-hours/README.md

 We will use GitHub to collaborate and enforce version control.

-To determine the efficacy of the website, we will have 3 criteria:
+##To determine the efficacy of the website, we will have 3 criteria:
-Visually appealing and well organized
+- Visually appealing and well organized.
-Simple user interface to select classes, teachers, subjects to display Well documented for future upkeep as teachers’ office hours change
+- Simple user interface to select classes, teachers, subjects to display.
+- Well documented for future upkeep as teachers’ office hours change.